gulfaniputra/gulfaniputra/README.md

 ## `$ finger gulfaniputra`

-Working towards becoming an independent, remote, & asynchronous JavaScript developer in a collaborative team environment.
+An independent, remote, & asynchronous JavaScript developer in a collaborative team environment

+Progress: [...%] [#...]